James July-August 2025 web - Flipbook - Page 29

 also at risk.
 We’ve seen significant

-reasons ranging from financial strain, needed to get to a hospital.
+needed to get to a hospital.
 Williams

-said he helped convince Grady Presinvestment in healthcare by the
+investment in healthcare by the

 staff shortages and high indigent

-state and hospitals in recent years to care costs.
+said he helped convince Grady Presstate and hospitals in recent years to care costs.
 A big blow to downtown

 deliver increased access to care to